-- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal increased across the region. - The Increasing Signal Level indicator was triggered at Ruthin during the last reporting period. - There was one sample missing from each of the sites in the region.